 ABOUT THE EXPERT

-Adelaide Robb Adelaide Robb, MD, is the Chief of the Division of Psychiatry and Behavioral Health, specializing in pediatric mood disorders, schizophrenia and post traumatic stress disorder.
+Adelaide Robb Adelaide Robb, MD, is the Chief of the Division of Psychiatry and Behavioral Sciences, specializing in depression and mood disorders, anxiety and attention deficit disorder.
 She is an internationally known clinical researcher and has participated in and led multiple therapeutic trials for children with a variety of behavioral and psychiatric conditions.

 Related Content